top of page

 Herb tea.
 Airpods.
 Mosquito repellent.

-Just within earshot, I wait.
+Just within earshot, I wait for you.

 III.